-C. Maintaining a Drainage Easement or Facility

-- 1. Unless otherwise indicated on the document dedicating the drainage easementDrainage Easement or in a recorded agreement, the property owner is responsible for maintaining the drainage easementDrainage Easement. - 2.
+- C. Maintaining a Drainage Easement or Facility - 1.
+Unless otherwise indicated on the document dedicating the drainage easementDrainage Easement or in a recorded agreement, the property owner is responsible for maintaining the drainage easementDrainage Easement. - 2.
 In addition to the requirements for maintaining a drainage easementDrainage Easement in the Storm Drain Design Ordinance, the owner shall: - a.
-Inspect the drainage facilities after each storm event of 1/2 inch or more, and semiannually, preferably before summer and winter rains. - b.
-Remove accumulated trash and debris from inlet and outlet structures as needed for the free flow of stormwater. - c.
-Inspect all other elements of the drainage system (pipes, geotextiles, and stone) and repair/replace elements as needed for the storage system to operate at peak efficiency. - D. Releasing a Drainage Easement or Agreement - 1.
+Inspect the drainage facilities semiannually (preferably before summer and winter rains) and after each storm event of 1/2 inch or more., and semiannually, preferably before summer and winter rains. - b.
+Remove accumulated trash and debris from inlet and outlet structures as needed for-to permit_the free flow of stormwater. - c.
+Inspect all other elements of the drainage system (pipes, geotextiles, and stone) and repair/replace elements as needed for to enable the storage system to operate at peak efficiency. - D. Releasing a Drainage Easement or Agreement - 1.
 A drainage easementDrainage Easement or agreement may be released only if the applicant documents one of the following circumstances: - a.
 Upstream flows have been physically cut off or diminished; - b.
 More detailed or accurate topographic mapping and/or aerial photography show the original dedication is incorrectly located; or - c.
 The original hydrology is outdated or found to be in error. - 2.
-The Town staff may determine that retaining the easement is in best interest of the Town, and may not grant the release.
+The Town staff may determine that retaining the easement is in best interest of the Town, and may elect to not grant the release.
 The Town staff may impose reasonable conditions before releasing a drainage easementDrainage Easement.
-Once all conditions have been satisfied, as determined by Town Council, Town Council may grant the release.
+Once all conditions have been satisfied, as determined by the Town Council, the Town Council may grant the release.